dsrathore1/Kubernetes/README.md

 <h1 align='center'> Kubernetes Learning Journey 🎓</h1>

 Welcome to my Kubernetes learning journey! 🌟 In this repository, I've organized my exploration of Kubernetes by creating a folder for each Kubernetes object.
 Each folder contains YAML files for the respective object.
-Additionally, I've dockerized the applications and set up continuous integration using CircleCI.
+Additionally, I've dockerized the applications and set up continuous integration using GitHub-Actions.

 ## Objectives 🏹